Lovely-Bytes-Gaming/UnitySourceGenerator/README.md

 ![Alt text](README_sources/class_decl.png)

-The code examples above are from an example project for testing the generator output, found here:
+The code examples above are from a sandbox project for testing the generator output, found here:

 https://github.com/Lovely-Bytes-Gaming/SourceGeneratorSandbox